sriram020204/SMS-Spam-detection-Using-NaiveBayes-/README.md

-# Spam Message Classifier 📨
+# Spam Message Detection 📨

 This is a basic spam detection model using Natural Language Processing (NLP) techniques and a Naive Bayes classifier.
 The model classifies text messages as either **ham (not spam)** or **spam**.